Student Government

 Candidates for the Undergraduate Representative Body are entitled to have an at most 300-character statement appear by their names on the ballot.
 Presidential ticket candidates are entitled to have an at most 600-character statement appear by their names on the ballot.
 Candidates wishing to submit a statement must submit a Candidate Statement Form.
 Failure to submit a statement will not invalidate a candidate, but that candidate will not have a statement appear next to their name.

-Candidate Expense Form
+Candidate Expense Form (Not Working)

 All candidates must submit their expenses for campaigning using the Candidate Expense Form.
 The limits for candidates are currently set as follows: Senate Candidates can spend up to $350 and Executive Ticket Candidates can spend up to $1000.
 This is outlined in the Election Code Title VI, Financial Regulations.
 Once filled out candidates should submit their form to the Mason360 Form.